-The area proposed for rezoning is primarily an Eichler neighborhood and therefore most of the properties are subject to the Sunnyvale Eichler Design Guidelines that were adopted by the City Council in 2009.
+The area proposed for rezoning is primarily an Eichler neighborhood and homes are therefore subject to the Sunnyvale Eichler Design Guidelines adopted by the City Council in 2009.
 The Guidelines are used in support of the zoning code and provide guidance when absolute standards are inappropriate.
 The Guidelines focus on design issues, compatibility and privacy concerns and still allow creativity and individuality in architectural expression.
-Residential design review decisions in Eichler neighborhoods must be compatible with Guidelines.
+Residential design review decisions in Eichler neighborhoods must be compatible with the Guidelines.